Stehnachm/OOD-Final-Project/ImplementationOfListenersAndEventHandlers.md

 let event = Event<(String, String)>()
 event.addHandler { a, b in print("Hello \(a), \(b)") }
-let data = ("Dale", "Shawn")
+let data = ("Brandon", "Hunter") event.raise(data: data)
-event.raise(data: data)
 ```

-#### Code Explanation:
-Output: "Hello Dale, Shawn"
+Output: "Hello Brandon, Hunter"

 In Swift, Events provide a generic mechanism for raising notifications that can be handled by multiple observers.
-The Event class has a generic parameter T which defines the type of data that this event conveys and the EventHandler typealias declares a function that accepts this type.
+The Event class has a generic parameter Y which defines the type of data that this event conveys and the EventHandler typealias declares a function that accepts this type.
 The rest of this class is pretty straightforward, handlers are added to an array, with each being invoked when the event is raised.
 In the code, after the declaration of the Event Class, we create an event and add a handler to the eventHandler list.
 We then can pass multiple parameters to event handlers via tuples.

 ## Java
 * In Java there are a multitude of listeners and event handlers.
 An event handler can be placed onto just about any UI object to allow for mouseClick events and such.
 Listeners can be placed on all sorts of properties, and you can even create your own properties to be listened to.